2745518585/Orita/README_en-CN.md

 `/settings`: If the `key` is not provided, output the `settings.json` file.
 If the `key` is provided but not the `value`, output the value of the `key`.
 If `%{RESET}%` is appended to the `key`, reset the item to its default value, which is read from `%{FILE_PATH}%/files/settings.json`.
 If `value` is appended to the `key`, modify the value of the `key`.

-`/global`: Specifies modifying global settings.
+`/global`: Specify global setting.

-`/local`: Specifies modifying local settings for the current directory.
+`/local`: Specifies local settings for the current directory.

+`/add=key`: Upload settings to a settings file named `key`.

+`/load=key`: Load the settings file named `key` into the local settings of the current directory.

 `/files`: If `num` is not provided, output the `file.json` file.
 If `num` is provided but not the `value`, output the value of the file with the number `num`.
 If `%{RESET}%` is appended to `num`, reset the file to its default value, which is read from `%{FILE_PATH}%/files/file.json`.
 If `value` is appended to `num`, set the file to `value`.